 🌳 Branching Model for iOS development.
-Continuous Integration with Bitrise30 Sep 2020
+Continuous Integration with Bitrise

 When I started working at my current company, the setup we had for our iOS platform was hosted completely locally: Bitbucket Server for the repo, Jenkins as build platform and an own implementation of Hockeyapp for the distribution (as far as I understood, from the old days when Hockeyapp was an open source project).
 All that was run by an external agency (the one who had developed our app).

-One of the first tasks I was assigned to was the internalisation of such services in order to become independent and take control of the development cycle.
+One of the first tasks I was assigned to was the internalization of such services in order to become independent and take control of the development cycle.